DanieleSpera/Music-Track-Organizer/README.md

 # BpmPlacer
 Sort and store songs by Bpm

-Clone Run gui.py for a ride
+Clone and run gui.py for a ride

 Language: Python3